 Runner-Up For The Best GeForce RTX 3090 For Overclocking

 Specifications: Dimensions: 30.2 x 13.7.8 x 5.3 cm| Boost Clock: 1920 MHz Power Connectors: 3 x 8 PIN | RGB: Yes | Display Outputs: 1x HDMI 2.1, 3 x Display Port 1.4a Recommended PSU: 850W

-EVGA’s KINGPIN lineup of graphic cards are known for their extreme overclocking capabilities and high clock speeds.
+EVGA’s KINGPIN lineup of graphic cards is known for its extreme overclocking capabilities and high clock speeds.
 The EVGA GeForce RTX 3090 KINGPIN Hybrid Gaming follows the same trend.
-It is undoubtedly one of the best-performing variant of the Nvidia GeForce RTX 3090.
+It is undoubtedly one of the best-performing variants of the Nvidia GeForce RTX 3090.